ni/nimble/packages/nimble-components/src/table/specs/table-column-width-hld.md

         public minWidth = null: number | null;

         public fractionalWidthChanged(): void {
-            this.currentFractionalWidth = this.fractionalWidth;
+            this.internalFractionalWidth = this.fractionalWidth;
         }

         public disableResizeChanged(): void {
-            this.columnDisableResize = this.disableResize;
+            this.internalDisableResize = this.disableResize;
         }

         public minWidthChanged(): void {
             if (this.minWidth !== null) {
-                this.columnMinWidth = this.minWidth;
+                this.internalMinWidth = this.minWidth;
             }
         }
     }